 God blessed the stand that was made for His truth, and this continued after the founder retired in 1919, through the pastorate of his successor, Rev. G.J.
 Attwood, who came from Bristol.
 As the church grew spiritually and numerically, overseas missionary interest increased, and a number offered themselves for service.
 Mr. Attwood retired after 21 years.
 The next pastor was the Rev. Eric Land, from Bournemouth.
 He arrived during the difficult war years, but with his powerful, uncompromising preaching, a good number came to the Saviour, especially amongst the young people.
 He retired after 28 years, and was called home in 1989, well into his nineties.

 In 1970 the Tabernacle welcomed Pastor Tony Sargent and his wife, Rowena, from Enfield.
 Tony’s pastoral preaching, his desire to train men for ministry and his vision for growth helped the Tab continue to be a thriving church.
 He introduced Home Groups and continued to give the Tab a “great commission” focus.
 In 1979 we were able, by God’s provision, to acquire the old bakery next to the church.
 This has been adapted to meet the needs of the expanding ministries.
-Apart from the Coffee Shop and Chapel Gifts & Books, we have offices, a creche, various other meeting rooms and a flat on this site.
-Tony and Rowena moved to Glasgow in 1998 where Tony was heavily involved in the International Christian College.
-Tony has returned to Worthing and worships with us when he can.
+Apart from the Coffee Shop and Chapel Gifts & Books, we have offices, and a flat on the site.
+Tony and Rowena moved to Glasgow in 1998 so that Tony could become principle of the International Christian College.

 In 2013, the elders called Rich Owen to be our Senior Pastor.
 Rich joined us from City Evangelical Church in Leeds, where he had served as the Assistant Pastor for four years.
 Rich has a background in software engineering and studied Physics with Space Science and Technology.
 Rich’s theological training came via various distance learning courses including 1 year studying New Testament Greek at an Anglican training college.
 Rich’s experience of training for ministry has given him a great passion to train men and women up through the local church in a structured and acadamically rigerous environment.
 We now partner with Union School of Theology to deliver world-class theological training right here in Worthing and Rich serves as the Lead Mentor for our Union Learning Community.

 Under God, Rich is leading us into a new era at the Tab, helping us to see local churches as God’s great mission agency and the front line of God’s work at home and abroad.
-We’ve been given a renewed emphasis on the ‘quality’ of our fellowship, the training up of leaders, church planting and supporting other churches within FIEC and other strategic partnerships to see local churches thriving in the UK.
+We’ve been given a renewed emphasis on the ‘quality’ of our fellowship, the training up of leaders, church planting and supporting other churches within FIEC.
 Rich is married to Ruth and they have three children, James, Hannah and Daniel.

-Doug Clark joined us in September 2014 as Assistant Pastor seeking to gain experience and further training and in 2018 we sent him out as a church planter to Halifax in Yorkshire, together with another family from the church.
-Find out more about the plant at www.planthalifax.org
+Doug Clark joined us in September 2014 as Assistant Pastor seeking to gain experience and further training and in 2018 we sent him out as a church planter to Halifax in Yorkshire, together with a small group of people from the church.
+Find out more about Hope Church Halifax here

 In 2018 we appointed Steve Mason as our new Assistant Pastor.
 Steve is a home-grown leader, starting out as a member of the church, then as a home group leader and as a lay-elder.
 Steve’s passion and his ability to teach, preach and serve led us to make a big investement in his training.
 Steve left his job as a postman and studied in our Union Classroom for two years, working part time for the church to gain more experience.
-Steve is married to Laura and they have two children, Evie and Seth.
+Steve is married to Laura and they have three children, Evie and Seth and Emma.